These days, there’s no shortage of options for affordable, minimal quartz watches with Swiss movement and understated design.

 So I’m speaking from personal experience when I say that Linjer knows their leathers.
 The leather used for these watch straps is from a tannery in Santa Croce sull’Arno, Italy – about 40 minutes from Liner’s design studio.

-This is the kind of leather than will develop a nice patina over time.
+This is the kind of leather that will develop a nice patina over time.

 It’s full grain, which means it uses the best part of the hide.
 This layer of hide is tanned (or soaked) in a solution made from natural materials (tannins) extracted from trees, roots, plants, fruits, etc. Hence the term “vegetable tanned”.